Business Expenses You Can't Deduct

 Club and membership fees

-This includes country clubs, fitness centers, and hotel and airline memberships.
+Fees for country clubs, fitness centers, and hotel and airline memberships are not tax deductible.
 However, fees for professional clubs related to your industry, such as the Chamber of Commerce, may be deductible.
 If you're unsure, it's best to ask a committee member if you can deduct membership fees.

 Buying a new suit to impress a client might get you the sale, but it won’t give you the deduction.
 Only clothing that is considered not suitable for street use, such as branded uniforms, a lab coat, scrubs, or a hard hat, can be deducted.